Whitley Bay: Television

 In the 1960s, the BBC television series Come Dancing included regional finals broadcast from the Empress Ballroom, Whitley Bay.

 Whitley Bay was also featured in the 1980s children's television series Supergran.

 Scenes in the early 1990s BBC detective series Spender were filmed in the town and one episode was primarily set at the Whitley Bay Ice Rink.
 The 2006 BBC sitcom Thin Ice was also filmed in the town and at the ice rink.

 Several episodes of ITV's Vera were filmed in the town, including The Rendezvous Cafe and the sea front.

 Over the years, scenes from the children's TV series Byker Grove were filmed in the town.

 Film

 Parts of the 1976 film The Likely Lads were filmed in the town.

 The 2000 film Purely Belter included scenes filmed at the bingo hall adjacent to the Spanish City Dome.
 Some of the external shots show what remained of the theme park at that time.
 The town also features in 2013 film The Cullercoats Fishlass, produced by local company ACT 2 CAM, in which Charles Elderton tries to persuade the Spanish City owners to let his troupe perform there, despite the Sunday licensing laws.

-Whitley Bay Film Festival 2010–present.
-A community annual event.
-Patron Ian La Frenais.
+Whitley Bay hosts the Whitley Bay Film Festival.